 Adoption is the process by which all parental rights and responsibilities for a child are permanently transferred to an adoptive parent by a court.
 As a result the child legally becomes part of the adoptive family.

-An Adoption Order in favour of a relative or foster carer (who was a 'Connected Person') with whom a child is living may be an appropriate outcome as part of a permanence plan for a Child in Need or a 'Looked After' child.
+An Adoption Order in favour of a relative or foster carer (who was a 'Connected Person') with whom a child is living may be an appropriate outcome as part of a permanence plan for a Child in Need or a Child in Care.

 Local authorities must make arrangements, as part of their adoption service, for the provision of a range of adoption support services.
 They then have to undertake assessments of the need for adoption support services at the request of the adopted child, adoptive parents and their families, as well as birth relatives.
 The support required is then set out in an Adoption Support Plan and this may include financial support.